‘Nature Talks’ Healing Walks

 Why go with a guide?

-“Like yoga, meditation, prayer, working out, and many other worthy endeavors, shinrin-yoku is a practice.
+The founder of NFT says “Like yoga, meditation, prayer, working out, and many other worthy endeavors, shinrin-yoku is a practice.
 And because it is a practice, it is best to learn it from a qualified guide.”

 *Milroy, G & J. in Morgan in Heartsick for Country, eds.
 Tjalamiu, M., & Kwaymullina, B. & Kwaymullina, B.